idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 The last blocks are for post-processors, debug options, and outputs.
 A post-processor can be thought of as a function to derive a variable of interest from the solution.
-For example, the power density.
+For example, the total power is the integral of the power density over the entire spatial domain.
 This is defined with the
 [!style color=orange](ElementIntegralVariablePostprocessor)
 type and the power density variable we created earlier ([!style color=red](power_density)).